lmar13/ensono-rec-app/README.md

 ## App instruction

 When You open page in browser, you will see main page with white box on middle of page.
 Inside this box you can see tabs to change type of search.
-Put into text box 2 letters or number describing length of word you are lokking for and click search.
+Put into text box 2 letters or number describing length of word you are looking for and click search.
 When server respond list of words will show and you can see results.
 When you want change result click reset or start inputing new value and once again click search

 ## GIT and Heroku repository for this application